 Our division provides both basic and advanced urodynamic testing to evaluate women with urinary disorders.
 Our physicians are further specialized in evaluating and treating pelvic floor disorders.
 There are many different treatments available for urinary and fecal incontinence, pelvic floor dysfunction and pelvic organ prolapse.
 Our physicians perform numerous procedures for the treatment of incontinence and prolapse.
 For urinary incontinence, different types of outpatient procedures performed include the tension free vaginal tape (TVT) procedure, transobturator vaginal tapes and sacral neuromodulation.
-To treat pelvic organ prolapse, common short stay procedures performed include laparoscopic and robotic-assisted sacral colpopexy, vaginal reconstruction with and without mesh implantation, and explantation of vaginal mesh.
+To treat pelvic organ prolapse, common short stay procedures performed include laparoscopic and robotic-assisted sacral colpopexy, vaginal reconstruction with native tissue repair or mesh implantation, and explantation of vaginal mesh.

 What is incontinence?